DEFRA/wildlife-licencing/packages/application-extract-processor/README.md

 #### For Natural England

-Runnable process to extract applications and licences and update the database
+Read the applications, sites and application-sites data from Power Platform and save it in the Postgres database